tusharathawale/UCV/README.md

 ### Using different approaches to compute critical points

 In the paper, we describes multiple appraoches to compute the critical point, including monte carlo sampling, closed form appraoch based on indepedent uniform distribution, multi-variant gaussian distribution, histogram and kernel density estimation based on Epanechnikov.
  - The `LoadEnsAndProcessByUniform` can load the ensemble data and use the uniform kernel to compute the critical point (minimal value).
+Checking the code [here](https://github.com/wangzhezhe/UCV/blob/exp_critical_point_noplugin/ucvworklet/CriticalPointWorklet.hpp#L224) for detailed steps to compute the integration.

  - The `LoadEnsAndProcessByMC` can load the ensemble data and uses the Monte Carlo Sampling approach to compute the critical point (minimal value).

  - The `LoadEnsAndProcessByMVG` can load the ensemble data and uses a multi-variant gaussian approach to compute the critical point (minimal value).

  - The `LoadWeatherProcessByEpanech` can load the ensemble data and uses Epanechnikov to compute the critical point (minimal value).
+Checking the code [here](https://github.com/wangzhezhe/UCV/blob/exp_critical_point_noplugin/ucvworklet/CriticalPointWorkletEpanechAOUF.hpp#L259) for detailed steps to compute the integration.

 These testing files can be used for both red sea data and weather data described in paper, in particular, [this script](https://github.com/wangzhezhe/UCV/blob/exp_critical_point_noplugin/exp_scripts/frontier_run_redsea.sh) and [this script](https://github.com/wangzhezhe/UCV/blob/exp_critical_point_noplugin/exp_scripts/frontier_run_weather.sh) shows details and associated parameters of how to run testing files on Frontier platform for red sea data and weather data, respectively.